LootBagger/LootbagUtilities/README.md

 ## Menu Entry Swap on looting bag
 Makes Use the default option on looting bags to make bagging from the inventory quicker.
 ![](images/lootbag_options.png?raw=true)

+## Menu Entry Swap on deposit interface of looting bag
+Makes Deposit all the shift click option on the deposit interface of the looting bag